w00jay/knopic/README.md

-# Knopic Operator
+# Linstor Operator

-This is the initial public alpha for the Knopic Operator.
+This is the initial public alpha for the Linstor Operator.
 Currently, it is suitable for testing and development.

 ## Contributing